Am I eligible?

 When are classes held?

-Classes are usually held after 6.00pm and all-day Saturdays.
+Classes are usually held after 6.00pm on weekdays and all-day Saturdays.
 They’re also not held every week, so a typical subject may have three evenings (6- 9pm) and two Saturday session (9am- 5pm) over the semester.
-A full- time load is three subjects, so it is possible to schedule class around full- time work.
-What students usually find the most challenging is finding time for assessments and other pre-class work, which is often why students elect to study part- time.
+A full- time load is three subjects, so it is possible to schedule class around full-time work.
+What students usually find the most challenging is finding time for assessments and other pre-class work, which is often why students elect to study part-time.

 What is the course structure?